do-community/kubernetes-challenge/README.md

 ## Contributing

-1. If you completed the DigitalOcean Kubernetes Challenge, please fork this repo, create a new markdown file using this naming format (`username-<kubernetes-challenge>.md`), and use the [template](template.md) to share your project info, writeup and contact information.
+1. If you completed the DigitalOcean Kubernetes Challenge, please fork this repo, create a new markdown file using this naming format (`username-kubernetes-challenge.md`, for example: `kimschles-kubernetes-challenge.md`), and use the [template](template.md) to share your project info, writeup and contact information.

 Note: Please provide links to any videos insteading of uploading to github.
 We recommend uploading them to YouTube and then sharing the link to the video.